azuredemoenvironment/ade/CONTRIBUTING.md

 There are a few edge cases where you need to do additional steps to test your code.

+### ADE Shell Changes

+Updating the `profile.ps1` file requires a restart of the ADE Shell container.
+This is because the PowerShell profile is modified at container startup, and you will need to reload that profile configuration to see the changes.
+Type `exit` in the running container, and re-execute your `docker run` command to see your changes.

 ### Virtual Machine Custom Script Extensions